syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if num1 or num2 is less than zero, if num1 or num2 is a non-integer or is greater than (2^48)-1.
+#NUM! - occurs if num1 or num2 is less than zero, if num1 or num2 is a non-integer or is greater than (2^48)-1.

-&#35;VALUE! - occurs if num1 or num2 is a non-numeric value.
+#VALUE! - occurs if num1 or num2 is a non-numeric value.

 #### Example: